phemsie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that creates an empty file
+script that adds execute permission to the owner of the file Task 5, Execute
-Task 4, empty